 Vary your communication tactics.
 “While many want a text or an email, don’t forget that some people still like printed materials,” he says.
 And don’t forget your call to action.
 “Once you have developed the message, it is critical to know how best to deliver the action you want your advocates to take.”

 Felton Thomas Jr., president and director of the Cleveland Public Library, speaking on behalf of Power of A Summit award-winner the Public Library Association (PLA), says to play to your strengths “authentically and with passion.”
 For the PLA, that passion is the “unique and unparalleled ability to help anyone learn, do, and grow.”
+You can use a variety of communication tools – such as peer-to-peer texting or auto dialer – to help.
 Thomas also says to:

 Invest in, learn from, and amplify research and evidence.
 For example, “public libraries can move the needle for individuals and communities on so many issues, including literacy and school readiness but extending to employment, civic engagement, health and more,” he says.
 “Knowing ‘what works’ makes our programs successful, and showing measurable impact is critical to engaging other stakeholders and advocates.”